What Are Website Metrics and What Are They Used For?

 This tool measures the quality of your backlinks and assesses, on a scale of between 1 and 100, how likely it is for a website to rank in the search results.
-MOZ uses a variety of factors to calculate this score, such as the number of linking root domains and the number of links coming from other sites.
+MOZ uses a variety of factors to calculate this score, such as linking root domains and f links coming from other sites.
 The higher this number is for you the greater the chance for you to rank highly.

 By continually improving your linking strategy, you should be able to see an increase in your score as you progress.